The Environmental Protection Act 1990 defines commercial and trade waste as waste from premises used for trade or business.

 If you do not do this you can be prosecuted or given a fixed penalty notice.

-To check if an individual or company are authorised to remove, transport or dispose of waste you can the visit the Environment Agency’s website.
+To check if an individual or a company is authorised to remove, transport or dispose of waste you can search the public register.